MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/sql-server-connector-registry-modification.md

 # SQL Connector error and information logging

-This article describes the modifying registry entires to enable SQL Connector error and information logging.
+This article describes the modifying registry entires to enable SQL Server Connector error and information logging.

 ## SQL Server Connector for Microsoft Azure Key Vault